pytest-dev/pytest/doc/en/fixture.rst

 Fixtures can introspect the requesting test context
 -------------------------------------------------------------

-Fixture function can accept the :py:class:`request <FixtureRequest>` object to introspect the "requesting" test function, class or module context.
+Fixture functions can accept the :py:class:`request <FixtureRequest>` object to introspect the "requesting" test function, class or module context.
 Further extending the previous ``smtp`` fixture example, let's read an optional server URL from the test module which uses our fixture::